Environmental Protection Agency (EPA).

 (3) Incinerators that are subject to the NSPS and/or EGs for Municipal Waste Combustors.

 (4) Existing incinerators, processing operations, or boilers that co-fire medical/infectious waste or hospital waste with other fuels or wastes and that combust less than ten percent or less medical/infectious waste and hospital waste by weight (on a calendar quarter basis).
-However, the owner or operator must notify the EPA Administrator of an exemption claim and the owner or operator must keep records of the amount of each fuel and waste fired.
+However, the owner or operator must notify the EPA Administrator of an exemption claim and the owner or operator must keep Start Printed Page 21094records of the amount of each fuel and waste fired.

 All existing HMIWIs in the state of Rhode Island must comply with these requirements by October 20, 2000, unless RIDEM grants an extension.
 However, final compliance must be achieved no later than September 16, 2002.